ufal/npfl122/exam/questions.md

 - Write down the return transformation used for Atari environments (for example by R2D2).
 [5]

 - Describe the replay buffer elements in R2D2.
-What is the difference between the zero-state and stored-state strategies?
+What is the difference between the zero-state and stored-state strategies, and how is burn-in used?
 [5]